valhalla/valhalla-docs/explorer/tutorial.md

   The route line and stops that are displayed by default are a representation of the most common shape of that route.
 However, a route may be different at certain times, for example, in inbound or return directions, or to consider one-way roads.
 These differences are known as a RouteStopPattern in the Transitland API.
 8. Click the link to `Show route stop patterns` to view the unique combinations of shape lines for trips and stops along this route.
   ![RouteStopPattern for route 12](/images/mobility-explorer-route12-rsp.png)
 9. Click each of the patterns to view them on the map.
-For example, you can see segments of the route where there are differences because road is divided with a median in between lanes.
+For example, you can see segments of the route where there are differences because the road is divided with a median in between lanes.
   ![Details of RouteStopPattern showing differences](/images/mobility-explorer-route12-rsp-details.png)

 ## Explore transit stops near a location

+You have explored transit operators and routes, so you will now look at stops.

 1. Repeat the search for `2201 Broadway, Oakland` to return to your original location.
 2. Under `Visualize public transit networks`, click `Show stops`.